 British slang basics for international students

 You may take a look in your slang dictionary for what different words and phrases mean, but they change so often that it is often not worth your while learning them.
+Especially despite the fact that it is more and more often found in academic essays.
+And if you have any issues with it, the professional writers from assignment masters help you with pleasure.
 Many of them sound like they are offensive or nasty, when they are not.
 Here are a few commonly heard ones.

 Starting from scratch